-In this tutorial, you’ll learn how to handle missing data in a currency rates table using DAX and power query.
+In this tutorial, you’ll learn how to handle missing data in a currency-rates table using DAX and power query.
 You’ll learn the different ways to manage the missing rates in your table and present them effectively in a dashboard in Power BI.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 Using The Average-To-Date